 West End update – Bob Hendrickson – GINCC

-To learn more about the GINCC, visit our website at www.gincc.org, give us a call or stop in.
-Our hours are 9 a.m.-5 p.m., Monday through Friday.
+To learn more about what’s going on in the area, visit www.gincc.org or give us a call 906-486-1111.
+Our hours are 9 a.m.-5 p.m., Monday through Friday and the office is located at 910 U.S. 41 West in front Jubilee Foods & Fuel.